By Javier Surasky

 outlined in the report Governing AI for Humanity, produced by the United Nations

-is part of the Global Digital Compact adopted at the Summit of the Future in 2024.
+High-level Advisory Body on Artificial Intelligence.
+Moreover, this entire process is part of the Global Digital Compact adopted at the Summit of the Future in 2024.

 The